What is Amazon listing optimization?

 4. Credibility: What sets you apart from your competitors?

-5. Benefits THEN features: What can your product do for customers?
+5. Benefits before features: What can your product do for customers?

 6. Social proof: What do happy customers say?